Projects & Studies

 The Harris County Flood Control District has begun a major investigation of the current condition and capacity of all channels for which it has property rights that flow into Addicks and Barker reservoirs.

-The goal of this project, which was authorized by Harris County Commissioners Court, is to assess and repair impacts from recent flood events on channels that carry stormwater into the federal reservoirs.
+The goal of this project is to assess and repair impacts from recent flood events on channels that carry stormwater into the federal reservoirs.
 The project is limited to channels within Harris County and for which the Flood Control District has property rights.

-The work effort begins with an initial pilot project to remove sediment from four channels near Addicks Reservoir and to restore them to their design capacity, if found to be required.
+The work effort begins with a pilot project to remove sediment from four channels near Addicks Reservoir and to restore them to their design capacity, if found to be required.
+On January 30, 2018, Harris County Commissioners Court awarded a $13.32 million construction contract to Lecon Inc. for this pilot project.
 The four channels are:

 - Horsepen Creek, formally identified as HCFCD Unit U106-00-00, from near Hamstead Park Drive to the reservoir;